-We love curry and make it quite often but I can’t stand how the house smells after making it.
+Do you love curry but hate how the smell lingers in your house?
 I cook a couple of dishes, Curry with Chicken Vegetables & Rice and a really yummy Curry Soup with Udon Noodles, this is the curry that I use S&B Mild Golden Curry Mix, it is my absolute favorite curry, I buy them 10 at a time because it is the best curry.
 You can try my budget-friendly meal, Curry with Chicken Vegetables & Rice for around $5 and you can find more budget-friendly meals on our $5 Meal Ideas. page.

 So why does the smell linger in your house?
 According to ehow.com

-the spices used in the curry ingredients release fat-soluble oil which causes the pungent aroma, the oil vapor is absorbed by fabrics and other porous surfaces, so it pretty much gets in everything, your clothes, furniture, window treatments.
+the spices used in the curry ingredients release fat-soluble oil which causes the pungent aroma, the oil vapor is absorbed by fabrics and other porous surfaces.
+It pretty much gets in everything, your clothes, furniture, window treatments.

 If it’s summer I open all the windows and turn on fans, in the winter I turn on the fan over the stove and turn on a fan that is in my laundry room next to the kitchen.
 Keep them going throughout the whole cooking process and even after it’s done.